Skip to content

 SELECT COUNT(*) FROM user WHERE age > 25

-Through the above examples, we can see how the count method performs record counting operations at the Service layer, along with their corresponding SQL statements.
-These methods provide flexible data counting approaches that can perform record counting based on different conditions.
+Through the examples above, you can see how the count method performs record counting operations at the Service layer, along with their corresponding SQL statements.
+These methods provide flexible data counting capabilities that allow you to count records based on different conditions.

 Mapper Interface

-BaseMapper is a universal Mapper interface provided by MyBatis-Plus, which encapsulates a series of common database operation methods, including CRUD (Create, Read, Update, Delete).
-By inheriting BaseMapper, developers can quickly perform database operations without writing cumbersome SQL statements.
+BaseMapper is a universal Mapper interface provided by MyBatis-Plus that encapsulates a series of common database operations, including CRUD (Create, Read, Update, Delete) methods.
+By extending BaseMapper, you can quickly perform database operations without writing verbose SQL statements.

 insert